GuytuProjects/DIY-3D-Print-Robotic-Arm-Tutorial/README.md

   4. [Step 4: Final Thoughts](Step4/README.md)

 ## [List of Materials](https://docs.google.com/spreadsheets/d/1Dp6b8R32gZZG6dd2im-lXMtWr-UyI8ejz0LY45OnSRQ/edit?usp=sharing)
+Here are the list of materials that you will need for building the robotic arm:
   1. DC - DC Converter(May not be needed)
   2. Fishing Wire(or any form of string)
   3. Arduino UNO(1x)